-&lt;sup>31 Richard C. Anderson, Elfrieda H. Hiebert, Judith A. Scott, Ian A.G.
+&lt;sup>33 Richard C. Anderson, Elfrieda H. Hiebert, Judith A. Scott, Ian A.G.
 Wilkinson.
 (1985).
 Becoming a Nation of Readers: The Report of the Commission on Reading.
 Champaign-Urbana, IL: Center for the Study of Reading.

-Honig, Bill.
+&lt;sup>34 Honig, Bill.
 (1995) Teaching Our Children To Read; The Role of Skills in a Comprehension Reading Program.
 Thousand Oaks, CA: Corwin Press.

-- Scholars who score in the top five percent on reading tests read 144 times more than scholars who score in the bottom five percent. - By the fifth grade, if scholars want to make grade level progress, they should be reading more than 1.1 million words a year of outside-of-school reading (25 to 35 books or the equivalent) which should take 15 to 30 minutes a night; this is in addition to the 1.7 million words of school text.
-Instead of reading the necessary 2.8 million words, the average fifth grader reads only about 900,000. - Although teaching vocabulary strategies (e.g. word families, scaffolding, etc.) helps retention rates, the vast majority of new words can be learned only through reading.
+- Instead of reading the necessary 2.8 million words, the average fifth grader reads only about 900,000. - Although teaching vocabulary strategies (e.g. word families, scaffolding, etc.) helps retention rates, the vast majority of new words can be learned only through reading.
 To reach these levels, scholars need to read the recommended 25 to 35 books a year after the first grade.

 Independent Reading Time (IRT): Each day, scholars have an independent reading time (IRT).
 This time expands upon the more typically used "Silent Sustained Reading" (SSR) or "Drop Everything and Read" (DEAR) programs.
 The job of the teacher during IRT is to get all of his or her scholars to be avid, active readers by finding appropriate books, inspiring scholars to read, and monitoring their independent reading.
 During this time, teachers utilize standards-based lesson planning to implement mini-lessons to strengthen scholar learning.
 In addition, we utilize a leveled library system to ensure scholars are reading books at their appropriate reading levels.
 A leveled library is a system for coding books by reading level, e.g., levels A, B, or C is a kindergarten reading book.
 The leveling system is based on text analysis and language characteristics.
 Using this system, teachers assess scholars' reading ability and help scholars choose appropriate books at "their just right reading level."
-Teachers model comprehension strategies at the start of IRT in a mini-lesson and scholars utilize these strategies during their independent reading time.
+Teachers model comprehension strategies at the start of IRT in a minilesson and scholars utilize these strategies during their independent reading time.
 For example, the teacher may ask the scholars to further their understanding of their IRT book by making a text to text connection to the class Read Aloud book earlier that day.
 At the end of IRT, scholars volunteer the connection made during their reading.
 Teachers also actively coach scholars to ensure scholars are utilizing comprehension strategies, choosing appropriate books, and constructing meaning during their independent learning time.